 Managing Your Holiday Custody Schedule

 Despite the potential for conflict, tension, and other problems, there are ways to deal with the impending holiday madness.
 Not everything works the same for every situation.
 That’s a given.
-But parents who successfully navigate their holiday custody schedule often use the following tactics:
+But parents who successfully navigate their holiday custody schedule often employ the following tactics:

 Clear and Timely Communication